 Inline compression and deduplication are always on for all storage pools.
 As part of the Future Proof program, Dell guarantees a 4:1 data reduction with exception for images and other non-compressible data.
 For file operations, policy-based file tiering to clouds is included.

 The Dell EMC PowerStore system is targeted for usage in the mid-tier and entry level enterprise environments that need either a SAN block storage solution, a NAS system, or both.
 The storage system has many advanced features and capabilities and will be the leading midrange storage system for Dell.

 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the Evaluscale for this product.

 Dell EMC PowerStore is a unified SAN and NAS system where the file serving function is integral to the system and not an additional, “bolt-on” controller.
 This allows for a lower hardware price and usually a better, integrated management experience.
 The maturity of the NAS implementation includes a full spectrum of file protocols, more than is usual in the mid-tier and entry markets.
 A full suite of advanced features is also available with the exception of tiering of LUNs to clouds/object storage although file-based tiering does support S3, Azure, and VirtuStream targets.

 PowerStore is a scale-out system, which allows for increasing performance in parallel with capacity, and PowerStore can scale to four node pairs (eight controllers).
-This is new for Dell EMC and overcomes a deficiency of earlier midrange products.
-As the primary midrange product for Dell EMC rather than multiple, dissimilar product offerings previously, PowerStore will get the focus and development resources necessary to be a competitive product.
+This is new for Dell and overcomes a deficiency of earlier midrange products.
+As the primary midrange product for Dell rather than multiple, dissimilar product offerings previously, PowerStore will get the focus and development resources necessary to be a competitive product.